Concrete Overlay Systems

 Do concrete overlays crack?

 Concrete overlays can crack.
-Being an overlay system, the concrete overlay follows the existing substrate which means that if there is movement in the concrete slab it’s applied over, this movement can cause cracks which can transfer through to the X-Bond creating hairline cracks.
+Being an overlay system, it follows the existing substrate — which means that movement in the concrete slab can transfer through to the X-Bond and create hairline cracks.
 To avoid cracking, Alternative Surfaces have a anti-fracture membrane which is used during the preparation stage to minimise the risk of cracks appearing.
+Another precaution that can be taken to minimise the risk of cracking is placing saw-cuts where there is an existing expansion joint to allow for movement.

 Can you overlay over cracked concrete?

-4. An anti-fracture membrane may be recommended by your installer to mask any existing cracks.
+• An anti-fracture membrane may be recommended by your installer to mask any existing cracks.
 To find out more about how the anti-fracture membranes work, feel free to contact us here.

 How thin can a concrete overlay be?

 Concrete overlays are applied at a minimal depth, typically between 2-4mm thick.
+This means they won’t impact the weight or height of your existing concrete slab, which is great news if you have structural concerns!!

 Are concrete overlays durable?